unicode-org/icu/source/samples/citer/readme.txt

-Copyright (c) 2003-2010, International Business Machines Corporation and others.
-All Rights Reserved.
+Copyright (C) 2016 and later: Unicode, Inc. and others.
+License & terms of use: http://www.unicode.org/copyright.html
 citer: Character Iteration

 This sample demonstrates